ConsenSysMesh/contract-viewer/README.md

 # Usage example

-this module works using contract templates. you basically have define a contract template as a js module, as in:
+This module works using contract templates.
+You basically have define a contract template as a js module, as in:

 ```javascript